sunpy/ndcube/joss_paper/paper.md

 methods to manipulate them self-consistently.
-These aim to provide simple and intuitive ways of handling coordinate-aware data, analogous to how users handle coordinate-agnostic data with arrays. ndcube leverages Astropy's WCS API [APE-14; @ape14], a standardized API for the World Coordinate System (WCS) framework that is used throughout astronomy. ndcube's data-WCS coupling allows users to analyze their data more easily and reliably, thus helping to boost their scientific output.
+These aim to provide simple and intuitive ways of handling coordinate-aware data, analogous to how users handle coordinate-agnostic data with arrays. ndcube leverages AstroPy's WCS API [APE-14; @ape14], a standardized API for the World Coordinate System (WCS) framework that is used throughout astronomy.
+Previously, each WCS implementation had its own Python API, making workflows and derived tools non-transferable between implementations.
+Now however, ndcube supports any WCS implementation, e.g. FITS-WCS, gWCS, etc., so long as it's wrapped in an AstroPy-WCS-API-compliant object. ndcube's data-WCS coupling allows users to analyze their data more easily and reliably, thus helping to boost their scientific output.